ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 ---
-title: "Tutorial 3: Segmenting and Flattening"
+title: "Tutorial 3: Segmentation and Flattening"
-sidebar_label: "Segmenting and Flattening"
+sidebar_label: "3.
+Segmentation and Flattening"
 hide_table_of_contents: true
 ---